 PS5 review: The verdict

-If you have never owned a PlayStation console, there is definitely value to getting one today.
+There is definitely value to getting a PS5 today — if you can get your hands on one due to continued stock shortages.
 With PS Now and PS Plus subscriptions, you will have such a huge backlog of games to play.
-If you already have a PS4 or a gaming PC, on the other hand, it might be worth waiting.
-This is especially true if you’re not longing after Astro’s Playroom or Demon’s Souls.
+If you already have a PS4 or a gaming PC, on the other hand, it might be worth waiting for a drop in price.
+This is especially true if you’re not longing after any of the PS5 exclusives to date, like Astro’s Playroom, Demon’s Souls, or Returnal.

 One of the biggest reasons to buy a PS5 is for exclusive games.
-Right now, Demon’s Souls and Astro’s Playroom are the only two games that are exclusive to the PS5.
-Both are good, but probably not worth buying the console for unless there are other titles that have caught your eye.
-There are a few other exclusives coming in 2021, but depending on the game, it could also be releasing on PS4.
+Right now, Demon’s Souls, Astro’s Playroom, Destruction AllStars, and Returnal are the only games that are exclusive to the PS5.
+All four games are good, but probably not worth buying the console for unless there are other upcoming titles that have caught your eye.
+As mentioned before, there are a few other exclusives coming in 2021, but depending on the game, it could also be releasing on PS4.

 Another great reason to upgrade to the PS5 is to experience enhanced graphics and faster loading times with the SSD.
 Then, of course, there’s the DualSense controller.
 The adaptive triggers add such an immersive element to the gameplay experience.
 In combination with the haptic feedback and comfortability of the controller, it’s so easy to get lost in a game for hours.